awseward/GCBehavior.NET/README.md

 }
 ```

-The `AnonymousSubscriber` and `MethodSubscriber` classes each derive from the base `Subscriber` class and subscribe to an event belonging to a `Publisher` instance instantiated there using these two ways respectively.
+The `AnonymousSubscriber` and `MethodSubscriber` classes each subscribe to a `Publisher` instantiated in their base class, `Subscriber`, using these two ways, respectively.